x-tensive/OPCUA.embedded/README.md

 The OPC UA server code is fully cross-platform, meaning it can be used on a variety of different operating systems.
 For some OPC UA servers, there is even a version available for Linux, as well as for older versions of the Windows operating system such as XP/2000/NT4.
 This is especially important since many CNC machines with HMI operator panels still use these older operating systems.

-Using OPC UA embedded allows for greater connectivity and interoperability between different devices and systems.
-It also allows for easier data exchange and analysis, making it possible to optimize processes and increase efficiency.

 # OPC UA servers

 SIEMENS SINUMERIK: